Don't Touch That Dial: Release

+Streaming

 "Don't Touch That Dial" was released on the streaming service Disney+ on January 15, 2021.
 The episode was originally listed as "Episode 2" on the service, but the title was updated by January 20 to be "Don't Touch That Dial".
 Hoai-Tran Bui at /Film originally assumed that all of the episodes for the series would be untitled, and wondered if the titles were being withheld upon release to avoid spoilers despite not finding the second episode's title to be particularly revealing.

+Home media

+The episode, along with the rest of WandaVision, was released on Ultra HD Blu-ray and Blu-ray on November 28, 2023.

 Reception

 Audience viewership

 Nielsen Media Research, which measures the number of minutes watched by United States audiences on television sets, listed WandaVision as the sixth most-watched original series across streaming services for the week of January 11–17, with 434 million minutes viewed.
 This is around 6.48 million complete views of the series' first two episodes, which were both released on January 15, and more complete views than the series on Nielsen's top 10 original series list which had more minutes viewed but longer runtimes available.

 Parrot Analytics used social media, fan ratings, and piracy data to evaluate audience demand for the series, and found it to be in the top 0.2 percent of series worldwide.
 WandaVision ranked in the top 15 shows worldwide for each of its first four days of release, as well as the top 45 shows in the U.S. during that same period.
 Mexico, France, Brazil, Chile, and Germany were some of its top international markets during those first four days.
 On January 15, the series was 24.5% more in-demand than Disney+'s The Mandalorian was when it premiered in November 2019, but WandaVision was behind that series' current audience demand.
 WandaVision had a 9.3% share of the engagement on Reelgood, an online streaming guide with more than 2 million U.S. users, for its premiere weekend of January 15–17, making it the most-streamed series during that time according to their data.
-A similar service, Whip Media's TV Time, found WandaVision to be the most anticipated series among U.S. users of their platformand listed it as the second-most-viewed series globally during its debut weekend.
+A similar service, Whip Media's TV Time, found WandaVision to be the most anticipated series among U.S. users of their platform and listed it as the second-most-viewed series globally during its debut weekend.
 Tracking on certain opted-in smart TVs, Samba TV found that 1.1 million U.S. households watched both of the first two episodes from January 15 to 18, with 1.2 million watching "Don't Touch That Dial".